RiddleAndCode/rtd-docs/docs/CKM-Product-Documentation.md

 **Storing personal data**
 Unless otherwise specified in the respective processing, RIDDLE&CODE stores personal data for as long as it is necessary to ensure the fulfillment of the aforementioned purposes or as long as we are legally obliged to do so.

-The personal data of clients Confidential Key Management services are protected with segregation of accounts, which ensures that only duly authorised parties have access to the data relevant to them.
+The personal data of clients using Confidential Key Management services are protected with segregation of accounts, which ensures that only duly authorised parties have access to the data relevant to them.
 This is done in a way that every individual account is protected with ID codes and mapped to coin addresses.
 The ID codes become part of the key derivation scheme and, therefore, part of the transaction data), creating a link between the assets and account holders.
 The TMP does not process or store any personal data, only the hash of the mapped account.

 Personal data that the client voluntarily provides will be stored by RIDDLE&CODE for the purpose of providing the associated processing and keeping records for up to 3 years after completion or termination, except when a longer storage period is required for the purpose of fulfilling a legal obligation or for the assertion or defense of legal claims.
 Rights of the data subject

 Provided that the respective legal requirements are met, the client can assert the following rights of data subjects:

-Right to information: You can request confirmation as to whether personal data concerning you is being processed and request information about this data and the information pursuant to Art.
+**Right to information:** You can request confirmation as to whether personal data concerning you is being processed and request information about this data and the information pursuant to Art.
 15 GDPR.

-**Right of rectification** if RIDDLE&CODE processes incorrect or incomplete data about the client (Art.
+**Right of rectification**, if RIDDLE&CODE processes incorrect or incomplete data about the client (Art.
 16 GDPR).

-**Right to have personal data concerning the client deleted** if the conditions of Art.
+**Right to have personal data concerning the client deleted**, if the conditions of Art.
 17 GDPR are met.

 **Right to limit the processing of your data (Art.
 18 GDPR).**

-**Right to transfer the data provided by the client,** provided that the processing is based on consent (Art.
+**Right to transfer the data provided by the client**, provided that the processing is based on consent (Art.
 6 paragraph 1 letter a) or on a contract (Art.
 6 paragraph 1 letter b) to which the client is party and that the processing is carried out using automated procedures (Art.
 20 GDPR).

 **Right to object to the processing of personal data**: When processing operations carried out on the basis of legitimate interests (pursuant to Art.
 6 para.
 1 letter of GDPR), the client has the right to object to the processing of personal data pursuant to Art.
 21 GDPR, provided that there are reasons for doing so arising from a particular situation.
 When processing for the purpose of direct marketing, this right is unrestricted.